Summary: A Treatise of Human Nature (page 9)

 2.

-Let us embark on a genealogical perspective, in search of the origin of this idea of the continuous and external existence of things: does it come from the senses, from reason or from the imagination?
+Let us adopt a genealogical perspective, in search of the origin of this idea of the continuous and external existence of things: does it come from the senses, from reason, or from the imagination?

 3. There must therefore be some inference either of the reason or imagination